tbx-co/tbx-intr/blocks/hero/readme.md

 Not in use yet
-- depends on performance & see if we need to move hero section into block
+- depends on performance & see if we need to move page hero section into hero block